 Although this topic scares, because for most of us is unknown, there are many aspects that you can cure to improve the security of WordPress and raise the level of protection to the maximum possible.
-We have made a guide to learn your the best WordPress practices to security now days.
+We have made a guide to learn your WordPress security best practices in 2022.

 It is useless now to talk about statistics on the number of attacks that are made every day to websites around the world.
 The automatic systems scan the network every day in search of “weak prey” to benefit from it.